-Those larger, color-blocked stripes that almost look like an assortment of Lego's is proving to be not as prevalent this season.
+Those larger, color-blocked stripes that almost look like an assortment of Lego's is proving to be not as prevalent this fall.
 Instead, when pulling for a print that is timeless but statement-making, animal print is where it's at.
 Designers like Calvin Klein, Balenciaga, Victoria Beckham, and more sent out animal-printed looks galore, thus proving that if a versatile yet striking print is what you're going for, animal print is your best bet.

 On the Way Out: Flatforms

 To be honest, I haven't seen a good flatform moment in quite a while.
 For the most part, shoes these days are having a moment, as everything from kitten heels to cowboy boots are proving to be here for the long haul, but flatforms are one style that is on the decline.
 Replacing the trend are revamped pumps.
 Think about classic pumps but with a toe-to-heel makeover.
 One look at the runway images below and you'll get the idea.

 On the Way In: Glossy Outerwear